Sulaiman-Dem/CurrencyConverter/pseudocode.md

 ### User Interface =

 1. Ask the user between 4 countries they want to calculate the currency converter.
 Qatar, Singapore, United Kingdom, United Arab Emirates
+2. Ask for how much they want to convert
-2. Then ask if they want to do another one if not goodbye message
+   3.Then ask if they want to do another one if not goodbye message 3.
-3. Ask what currency you want to use as default
-4.

 ### Code Interface =